Lyme Disease in Kids: Symptoms, Treatment, and Prevention

 Swollen Lymph Nodes:

-If your kiddo’s got some puffed-up glands, it might be a sign of that tick-borne illness we’ve been hearing about.
+If they’ve got some swollen glands showing up, that could be an early sign of that tick-borne illness folks have been talking about.

 Neurological Symptoms: